lesdove/TennisProject/README.md

 <img src="https://github.com/user-attachments/assets/8d8d92be-b6cb-48f1-9a25-1ff3ebdd7a04"/>
 <br />
 <br />
 Next, I used Lambda Function to update the events mailing list based on updates to player interest using Python Programming.
+Interest is listed under the item "Prod_Pref_Num" and would be updated with each event type a club member attends such as raquet demos, apparel sale, beginner mixer, or advanced liveball tournament.
 I would go on to program lambda to update event attendance regularly as well.
 The test I perfomed confired that the database is updated to reflect new event interests when new data is collected:  <br/>
 <img src="https://github.com/user-attachments/assets/a180e13d-609e-485d-805a-e521bd34fd94"/>
 <br />